behnamasadi/cpp_tutorials/docs/google_benchmark.md

+## Google Benchmark
 Google Benchmark is a micro-benchmarking library developed by Google that helps you measure the performance of individual code snippets or small parts of a program.
 It is particularly useful for performance-critical code where you need to optimize specific functions or algorithms.

-### Key Features of Google Benchmark:
-1. **Simple API**: The library provides an easy-to-use API for defining and running benchmarks.
-2. **Automatic Iteration Count**: It automatically determines the number of iterations required to get an accurate measurement.
-3. **Customizable**: You can customize benchmarks by specifying the number of iterations, setting up custom counters, or adding user-defined options.
-4. **Reporting and Output**: The library provides detailed output of the benchmarking results, including mean, median, and standard deviation.
+It automatically determines the number of iterations required to get an accurate measurement.
+The library provides detailed output of the benchmarking results, including mean, median, and standard deviation.

-### How to Use Google Benchmark

-Let's walk through a simple example to understand how Google Benchmark works.

 ### Example 1: Benchmarking a Simple Function